-During the Delegation ongoing programming exercise and its MIP implementation, in order to effectively mainstream civil society engagement, four key questions will be explored:
+In order to effectively mainstream civil society engagement the EUD will explore four key questions:

 - 1. Why should CSOs be involved & what roles do they play? - 2.
 Who are the CSO actors to engage with & how do we select the right actors? - 3.
 How can CSOs be brought on board? - 4.
 When should we engage CSOs within the EU cycle of operations?